archilogic-com/room-booking/README.md

 Installs all the dependencies needed for the project to run locally.

 To run the app we'll need to set some environment variables first.
-We'll need a publishable API key for the [Floor Plan Engine SDK](https://developers.archilogic.com/floor-plan-engine/guide.html) and a secret API key for the [Space API](https://developers.archilogic.com/space-api/v1/introduction.html).
+You'll need a publishable API key for the [Floor Plan Engine SDK](https://developers.archilogic.com/floor-plan-engine/guide.html) and a secret API key for the [Space API](https://developers.archilogic.com/space-api/v1/introduction.html).
 Once you have these keys, please create a .env file  (you can copy it from .env.example) and fill in the values for

 	cp .env.example .env